-You should expect to spend at least 8-9 hours per week on this course.
-This is comparable to taking a 3-hour face-to-face class and then allowing the usual study and reading time of 6 hours.
+You should expect to spend at least 16-18 hours per week working on this eight-week course.
+This is comparable to the work you would complete in a full-semester course when you spend 3 hours in class and do 6 hours of work outside class, per week.